-Solvency II Balance Sheet As at 31 st December 2017 Statutory Accounts Value Reclassification Adjustments Solvency II Valuation Adjustments Solvency II Value
+Solvency II Balance Sheet As at 31 st December 2019 Statutory Accounts Value Reclassification Adjustments Solvency II Valuation Adjustments Solvency II Value

 £'000 £'000 £'000 £'000

-Any other liabilities 1,376 - - 1,376
+Any other liabilities 4,095 - (2,499) 1,596

 Any other liabilities consists of accruals and deferred revenue.
-There is no valuation difference between the two bases.
+The valuation difference between the two bases relates to deferred revenue on reinsurance ceded.